findtime.io

 ]

 We designed the API around the jobs developers and agents actually need, not around a giant list of thin wrappers.
-Start with one strong bundled endpoint like /time/snapshot, drop down to narrower calls only when you need more control, and never rely on silent guessing for ambiguous input.
+Start with /time/answer for natural-language prompts, or use narrower deterministic endpoints when your integration already knows the intent.

 The same production truth surface powers the API, the MCP server, and findtime.io itself.
 That keeps timezone handling, DST transitions, location resolution, overlap windows, and meeting suggestions aligned across the website, integrations, and agents.